 - VA Graduate Healthcare Administration Training Program: Health Systems Management Trainees

-VA Jobs for Transitioning Military and Experienced Professionals via VA Careers
+VA Jobs for Transitioning Military and Experienced Professionals Using VA Careers

-The section for transitioning military members and experience professionals who seek VA Careers is more dedicated to helping these job seekers find relevant positions in the Department of Veterans Affairs.
+The section for transitioning military members and experienced professionals who seek VA Careers is more dedicated to helping these job seekers find relevant positions in the Department of Veterans Affairs.

 The Veterans’ page, for example, has a VA job search tool that allows VA job seekers to find openings based on job keywords, location, and more.
 Job announcements listed here include instructions (found at the end of the job posting) that may require either online applications or a paper application submitted directly to a VA facility.